coursesAM/APL108/README.md

 - Linear stress-strain relation for isotropic bodies; Relation between material constants
 - Stress and strain matrices in the cylindrical coordinate system; Equations of equilibrium in the cylindrical coordinate system
 - Axisymmetric deformations: combined extension-torsion-inflation of a cylinder
-- Bending of beams having the symmetrical and non-symmetrical cross-section
+- Bending of beams having symmetrical cross-section
 - Shear center, Shear flow in thin and open cross-section beams; Euler Bernoulli and Timoshenko beam theories; beam buckling
 - Energy methods, Reciprocal relations, Castigliano’s theorem, Deflection of straight and curved beams using the energy method
 - Various theories of failure and their application